 Most of the time I prefer white lights with a white cord, but just use whatever you have.
 Starla and Sierra experimented with red lights and it turned out so lovely and festive!
 White lights will always be my favorite, but feel free to play around with color as well.
 You can get Christmas lights anywhere and almost all stores will put them on sale at some point.
 Buy low and stock up!

 I love to use wire-edged ribbon to change up the over all theme of my Christmas decor.
 Each year, I always use the same ornaments, with all the colors of the rainbow.
 But just by using different colored ribbon, it changes the entire look of my Christmas decor.
 This is one of the key elements for my 10 tips for frugal Christmas decor.
 It turns out, you don’t have to buy all new stuff to change up the look.

 Ribbon can be draped over gift boxes, or twisted into curls that cascade down the side of your tree.
 It makes lovely garland, or of course, you can make big, lovely bows.
 The possibilities are endless.
 Think about the cost per linear foot and the options you have.
 That is a lot of bang for your buck and the very definition of a low cost, high impact item!

-    We have a tutorial showing you each step to make your very own Christmas bows that can be used to top your tree, add to garland, or to add that finishing touch to your Christmas packages.
 In addition to wire-edged ribbon, I have also used curly ribbon that you would normally use for gift wrapping.
 It’s such a simple thing, but I love to use it to hang ornaments from my light fixtures and curtain rods.